ZhangJian-guo/tianchiSQLnote/Task01.md

 ![table1-A](/images/表1-A.png)

     CREATE TABLE Addressbook(
-         regist_no INT NOT NULL PRIMARY KEY,
+         regist_no INTEGER NOT NULL PRIMARY KEY,
          name VARCHAR(128) NOT NULL,
          address VARCHAR(256) NOT NULL,
          tel_no CHAR(10),